timmaurice/lovelace-blitzortung-lightning-card/README.md

 ## How It Works

 The card uses the `geo_location.lightning_strike_*` entities created by the Blitzortung integration to display recent strikes on the radar and map.
-For the history chart, it fetches data for your `count` entity using the Home Assistant history API.
+For the history chart, it fetches data for your `counter` entity using the Home Assistant history API.
 This approach ensures that the data is always in sync with Home Assistant and does not require any extra helpers or automations.

 **This means you no longer need to create any YAML helper or automation!** The card works out of the box as long as the integration is configured correctly.